 • Willpower can be strengthened like a muscle.
 While it’s true that it’s limited, we can build upon our long-term capacity by actively exercising our willpower more often.
 Practice by changing small habits first – like switching soda with water, or just going out for a walk every morning – and then you can move onto bigger habits once you strengthen your willpower and motivation.
 It’s just like exercising any other muscle.
 You can’t expect to go into the gym and bench press 200 lbs, but if you work at it overtime then maybe one day you will.
 Our willpower works the same way.

 • Believing you have more willpower makes you push yourself harder.
-A study published in 2010 in Psychological Science found that students could fight off taking a break from studying simply by having the mindset that they can go longer.
+A recent study found that students could fight off taking a break from studying simply by having the mindset that they can go longer.
 When motivating ourselves to change habits, it’s important to remember that our attitude and beliefs play a crucial role.
 If you believe that you can achieve something, you’re more likely to push yourself and go that extra mile.
 But when you believe your willpower is weak, you’re more likely to settle for less.

 • Practice taking a step back.
 One of the best ways to disconnect from our routines and change our behavior is to practice a short STOP meditation.
 This is when we step back from what we are doing in the moment and reflect on our current mindset.
 Willpower requires focus and awareness.
 If you go about your day unconsciously, without ever second-guessing yourself, then you aren’t exercising very much of your willpower and potential.